-Federal Subsidized Stafford Loan-Funding for this student loan is provided through a private lender.
+Federal Subsidized Stafford Loan-Funding for this student loan is provided through the federal government.
 This loan program is based on established financial need.
 The federal government will pay the interest on your loan while you are in school and in certain other situations.

-Federal Unsubsidized Stafford Loan-Funding for this student loan is provided through a private lender.
+Federal Unsubsidized Stafford Loan-Funding for this student loan is provided through the federal government.
 This loan program is not based on financial need.
 The student is responsible for paying all interest that accrues from the date that the loan is disbursed.